AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/05.har/docs.en.md

 4. Activate "pref.har.capture" (you will have to restart the protection).

-5. Now reproduce the problem - open the app, use it, find ads in it.
+5. Now reproduce the problem - open the app, perform the necessary actions to make the ad appear.

 6. Now turn "pref.har.capture" off again.